CISecurity/ControlsAssessmentSpecification/control-15/control-15.3.rst

 Measures
 --------
-* M1 - Count of approved wireless access points
+* M1 - Count of approved wireless access points (from Input 1)
-* M2 - Count of WIDS sensors
+* M2 - Count of WIDS sensors (from Input 2)
-* M3 - Count of approved wireless access points covered by WIDS sensors
+* M3 = List of approved wireless access points covered by WIDS sensors
+* M4 = Count of M3
+* M5 = List of approved wireless access points not covered by WIDS sensors
+* M6 = Count of M5

 Metrics
 -------